Housing Delivery Test and Action Plan

 The Housing Action Plan is produced by a local planning authority where delivery is below 95% of their housing requirement.
 It will identify the reasons for under-delivery, explore ways to reduce the risk of further under-delivery and set out measures the authority intends to take to improve levels of delivery.

 As discussed above, the 2019 HDT measurement for Wealden District Council was published on 13 February 2020 (and then revised) resulting in a measurement of 87% delivery against its housing requirement.
-As consequence, Wealden District Council needs to publish such an action plan within six months of the publication of the HDT measurement.
-The Council will therefore publish its Housing Action Plan in line with those timescales.
+The Council’s Housing Action Plan for the 2019 HDT measurement can be downloaded below: